iree-org/iree/docs/website/docs/guides/deployment-configurations/index.md

 and device architectures.
 Compiler targets may implement special optimizations or generate distinct code for certain device/architecture/performance profiles.

-When compiling programs, a list of target backends must be specified via
+When compiling programs, a list of target backends can be specified via

 * `--iree-hal-target-backends=` (command-line)
 * `target_backends=[...]` (Python)